 Pyroluria: Blood Sugar, Digestive Health & Thyroid

 Blood sugar issues are common in pyroluria, as are digestive problems.
 Both of these can certainly have an influence on weight gain, or weight loss, depending on the individual in question.
 I know for myself, I had blood sugar problems when I was much younger (before I cleaned up my diet), and I still do without too much deviation from my (now) normal diet.
 I’ve also had a life filled with digestive issues, hormonal issues, and thyroid problems.
 These all can and do impact my weight.
-However, all of these health challenges are now much improved since starting on supplements for pyroluria four years ago.
+However, all of these health challenges are now much improved since starting on supplements for pyroluria four years ago and I have written these tips for managing pyrrole disorder.

 Pyroluria, Stress & Weight Gain